seanbell/starcluster-startceleryworker/README.md

-When you start a new cluster or add a new node, workers will automatically be started if you add the "start" version of the plugin to your `PLUGINS` list (you should not add the "stop" version).
+When you start a new cluster or add a new node, workers will automatically be started if you add the "start" version of the plugin to your `PLUGINS` list (you should not add the "kill" version).
 Note that if you change the configuration after starting the cluster, new nodes will still be added with the old configuration.
 If someone knows how to fix this, please let me know!